 - Helps the business determine its current cash status i.e., if it is improving or worsening.

 - Comparison of business profits with other companies in the market.

 - Helps in determining when the costs are going overboard as compared to revenues.
-This provides a chance to negotiate prices with suppliers and increase the efficiency in production.
+This provides a chance to negotiate prices with suppliers and increase the efficiency of production.

-- Assists in identifying the negative cash flow from operations and correct the hidden problems in the business.
+- Assists in identifying the negative cash flow from operations and correcting the hidden problems in the business.

 There are four important financial statements with any company namely: balance sheet, income statements, and cash flow statements.

 The balance sheet provides a glimpse of the company’s net worth.
 It is shown on the basis of what the company owns and what it owes.
 A balance sheet helps in knowing the worth of the company over a period of time and also determines its ability to pay back business loans and expenses.

 The equation on which the balance sheet is set up is: Assets must be equal to the sum of the company’s liabilities plus shareholders’ equity.

 - Assets: Assets are valuable things that a company owns whether tangible or intangible.
 For example, patents, trademarks, inventory, cash, investments, account receivables, equipment, real estate etc.